ryan-mcclue/unsw/comp3331/wk2/week2.md

 IMAP and POP recieve emails.
 SMTP sends and exchanges between servers (atop TCP).
-Although HTTPS email user agent, between mail servers (so from protonmail to gmail) often plain-text (some use TLS).
+Although HTTPS email user agent (i.e. HTTP to send to your mail server), between mail servers (so from protonmail to gmail) often plain-text (some use TLS).
 So, use PGP to be safe

 socket (communication endpoint) for a client process (sending) and server process (responding)